Operate in any UK location

 We sync and up date all booking calendars on all sites, to prevent double bookings.

 We arrange payments due to you monthly along with a statement of account.
-We are a registered 'Safe Agent' all client monies held are protected by client money protection insurance. ( Set to be a legal requirement for all agents in 2019)
+We are a registered 'Safe Agent' all client monies held are protected by client money protection insurance. ( Now a legal requirement for all agents)

 Please send us some pictures of your holiday cottage / short stay property by using our image uploader